nMPyC/nmpyc/docs/source/example/pendel.rst

 Inverted Pendulum
 ==================

-We consider the mechanical model of an inverted rigid pendulum mounted on a carriage.
+We consider the mechanical model of an inverted rigid pendulum mounted on a carriage, see :cite:p:`Gruene2021a`

 By means of physical laws an "exact" differential equation model can be derived.
 However, since in our case we want to obtain a linear quadratic problem,